pipemachine/getWaterConditions/README.md

 ## Additional Notes
 * If it is inconvenient to upload the plugin file and reference it in html, one can always drop the whole plugin inside `<script> </script>` in the html page and still use it just as in the examples.
+* The plugin includes a few select log statements to help debug errors.
+If there is ever unexpected behavior with the plugin, fire up the browser dev console and see if there are any error notes.